wp-plugins/wp-user-stylesheet-switcher/readme.txt

 2. Widget options
 3. Dropdown list and icon list visible in the frontend

 == Changelog ==
+= 1.5.0 =
+* Internationalization of this plugin
+* Internal update toward OOP (class for the plugin and for the widget)

 = 1.0.1 =
 * Set defaults to php function show_wp_user_stylesheet_switcher()